Therapy for Men in Santa Rosa

 I’m Angela Sitka, a Licensed Marriage and Family Therapist specializing in working with men.
 I can help you uncover the mystery of developing and maintaining healthy relationships.

-You are self-sufficient, go-getter, problem-solver.
 These are the skills that led you to success in many areas of your life.

 But these are not the same skill sets that foster deep, connected long-lasting relationships.